Supreme Court throws out Oklahoma inmate Richard Glossip's murder conviction and death sentence

 Glossip was convicted and sentenced to death in the 1997 killing in Oklahoma City of his former boss, motel owner Barry Van Treese, in what prosecutors have alleged was a murder-for-hire scheme.

-Glossip has always maintained his innocence.
+Glossip has always denied killing Van Treese, although he acknowledged misleading investigators in the aftermath of the crime.
 Another man, Justin Sneed, admitted robbing Van Treese and beating him to death with a baseball bat but testified he only did so after Glossip promised to pay him $10,000.
 Sneed received a life sentence in exchange for his testimony and was the key witness against Glossip.

-If Glossip were to be tried again, the death penalty would be off the table, Oklahoma County District Attorney Vicki Zemp Behenna has said.
+If Glossip were to be tried again, the death penalty would be off the table, Oklahoma County District Attorney Vicki Zemp Behenna, a Democrat, has said.

-Among Drummond’s concerns are that prosecutors knew Sneed lied on the witness stand about his psychiatric condition and his reason for taking the mood-stabilizing drug lithium.
-Drummond, a Democrat, also has cited a box of evidence in the case that was destroyed, including motel receipts, a shower curtain and masking tape that Glossip’s attorney, Don Knight, said could have potentially proven Glossip’s innocence.
+The new evidence showed that prosecutors knew Sneed lied on the witness stand about his psychiatric condition and his reason for taking the mood-stabilizing drug lithium, Sotomayor wrote.
+Drummond also was concerned about a box of evidence in the case that was destroyed, she wrote.
+The evidence included motel receipts, a shower curtain and masking tape that Knight has said could have potentially proven Glossip’s innocence.

 At least five justices voted last year to block efforts to execute Glossip while his case played out.

-Note: This story has been corrected to show Drummond’s party identification is Republican, not Democrat.